A Health and Safety Receivership is More Common than You May Realize

 If your building codes are being ignored or if you’re renting space that is increasingly behind in repairs, it may seem like you’re in a hopeless situation.
 You do have a recourse.
 By contacting an attorney and making a motion with the court to appoint a court receiver to a Health and Safety Receivership over the property, you are taking the first step.

 Because the receiver is required to follow court orders, it is important that the receiver be well versed and experienced with receiverships and with the contracting laws.
-Receivership Specialists has been appointed to over 350 cases and is considered experts in receiverships.
+Receivership Specialists has been appointed to over 530 cases as court receiver, court referee, partition referee, and chapter 11 bankruptcy trustee.
+Kevin Singer, one of our founding partners, is considered by many to be one of the most experienced court receivers in the industry.

 For More Information about Health and Safety Receiverships